Healthdirect Free Australian health advice you can count on.

 Key facts

-• Swimming is a sport that you can do in a squad or independently, at any time of year.
+• Swimming is a sport that you can do at any time of year.

-• Being low-impact, swimming is a great option for people recovering from injury.
+• Being low-impact, swimming is a great option if you're recovering from injury.

 • Swimming has many health benefits including increasing your fitness, muscle strength and wellbeing.

-• If you are starting an exercise program you can gradually increase how far and for how long you swim as your fitness improves.
+• You can increase how far and how long you swim as your fitness improves.

 What are the health benefits of swimming?

 Swimming is a great, low-impact sport.
-It is usually suitable for all ages and fitness levels if you know how to swim properly.
-Swimming can help people recovering from injury.
+If you know how to swim, it can be suitable for all ages and fitness levels.
+Swimming can help you recover from injury.

 It offers a few health benefits.

 Fitness: if you swim fast, swimming can be a high-intensity workout that helps get you fit.
-It burns kilojoules, increases your heart rate and improves your ability to exercise longer.
+Swimming:

 Muscle strength: swimming is a full-body resistance exercise.
 It strengthens nearly all the muscles in your body while working your core to develop stability.

 Low impact: swimming in water relieves pressure on your weight-bearing joints, such as knees and ankles.
-This means you can build muscle and get fit while reducing your chance of joint injury.
+This means you can build muscle and get fit while lowering your chance of joint injury.

-Mental health: like all exercise, swimming causes your body to release natural endorphins.
+Mental health: swimming causes your body to release natural endorphins.
 This boosts your mood and relieves stress.
-Some people find the repetitive motions in swimming a great way to relax and clear their head of negative thoughts.

 Brain function: by increasing blood flow and oxygen to your brain, swimming can help you feel more alert and improve your memory.

-Social impact: swimming can be a social sport — there are many swim clubs or squads, where you can work out and socialise at the same time.
+Social impact: swimming can be a social sport.
+You may want to join a swim club or squad.
+This lets you work out and socialise at the same time.

-Consider swimming if you are looking to get fit or take on a new sport.
-It is a great option for beginners since you can gradually increase how much you swim as you get stronger.
+Consider swimming if you are looking to get fit or try a new sport.
+It's a great option for beginners since you can slowly increase how much you swim.

 Swimming is a great sport for all ages.
-It is a convenient way to exercise with so many Australians living near public pools or swimming beaches.
-Meanwhile, heated indoor pools and a mild climate across much of Australia mean that swimming is a year-round sport for many people.
+It's an easy way to exercise, especially if you live near a public pool or swimming beaches.
+Heated indoor pools and a mild climate mean that swimming can be a year-round sport.

-Swimming has many benefits for people who suffer from joint and muscle pain, such as arthritis pain.
-Being buoyant in water can help relieve stiffness and increase mobility.
-While swimming builds strength in muscles that support the joints.
+Swimming has many benefits if you have joint and muscle pain, such as arthritis.
+Floating in water can help relieve your stiffness and increase mobility.

 How can I feel more confident in the water?

-If you are a beginner, start by spending time in a pool at a depth where you feel comfortable.
-Whether at the beach or in a public pool, only swim when there is a lifeguard on duty.
+If you're a beginner, start by spending time in a pool at a depth where you feel comfortable.
+Only swim when there is a lifeguard on duty.

-Swimming laps with others in a squad, training with a coach or getting group lessons can improve your water skills.
 Water-based exercise classes, such as aqua aerobics, can also help you gain confidence and skills.
-Plus they build strength and fitness that will help you swim.
+Plus, they build strength and fitness that will help you swim.

 How do I start swimming in a safe way?

 Have lessons if you need them.
-Many community pools run swim schools for adults and children — it is never too late, or too early, to learn.
+Many community pools run swim schools for adults and children — it's never too late, or too early, to learn.

-Once you are ready to begin, warm up and stretch to help prevent cramps or injuries.
-Never swim if there is no one else around.
-Ideally, you should only swim when there is a lifeguard on duty.
-Follow the safety signs posted at your pool or beach.
+Once you are ready to begin, start gently to warm up.
+This is to help prevent cramps or injuries.
+Be sure to follow the safety signs posted at your pool or beach.

-If you are unwell, for example if you have gastroenteritis, diarrhoea or vomiting, don’t swim for at least 2 weeks after these symptoms have stopped to avoid spreading illness to other pool users.
+If you are unwell, for example if you have gastroenteritis, diarrhoea or vomiting.
+Don't swim for at least 2 weeks after the symptoms have stopped.
+This avoids spreading illness to other pool users.

 What equipment do I need for swimming?